gulyhan/NecroBot/README.md

 # NecroBot

-Crypt of the NecroDancer bot
+This project aims to develop a bot that plays Crypt of the NecroDancer using OpenCV.